 CERTIFICATIONS AND CONTRACTUAL TERMS AND CONDITIONS

-ACCO Brands requires suppliers that undergo audits to certify compliance with the Supplier Code of Conduct.
+As earlier noted, ACCO Brands requires suppliers to certify compliance with the Supplier Workplace and Security Code of Conduct.

-If we determine that a particular factory does not comply with our Supplier Code of Conduct, we typically strive to work with the supplier to develop and implement an appropriate CAP.
-However, depending upon the circumstances, ACCO Brands may elect to end its relationship with a supplier at any time for failing to adhere to our Code.
+If we determine that a factory does not comply with our Supplier Workplace and Security Code of Conduct, we typically strive to work with the supplier to develop and implement an appropriate CAP.
+However, depending upon the circumstances, ACCO Brands may elect to end its relationship with a supplier at any time for failing to adhere to the Code.

-In addition, our forms of purchase order terms and conditions and manufacturing agreement require that suppliers comply with our Supplier Code of Conduct and that they require their subcontractors and suppliers who manufacture products or components for us or who provide services for us abide by the Supplier Code of Conduct and any other codes, policies and procedures to which our direct supplier has agreed to comply.
+In addition, our forms of purchase order terms and conditions and manufacturing agreement require that suppliers comply with our Supplier Workplace and Security Code of Conduct and that they require their subcontractors and suppliers who manufacture products or components for us or who provide services for us abide by the Supplier Workplace and Security Code of Conduct and any other codes, policies and procedures to which our direct supplier has agreed to comply.

 INTERNAL ACCOUNTABILITY STANDARDS AND PROCEDURES

-Relevant new employees are provided with a copy of the ACCO Brands Code of Business Conduct & Ethics and Supplier Code of Conduct.
-These materials also are included in our online employee intranet that all employees have access to.
-In addition, employees periodically undergo compliance and ethics training, including with respect to the Supplier Code of Conduct and our Corporate Responsibility Principles.
-Failure of employees to abide by the requirements of the ACCO Brands Code of Business Conduct & Ethics and our Corporate Responsibility Principles can result in corrective action up to and including termination of employment.
+Relevant new employees are provided with a copy of the ACCO Brands Code of Conduct and Supplier Workplace and Security Code of Conduct.
+These materials also are included on our online employee intranet that all employees can access.
+In addition, employees periodically undergo training, as further discussed below.
+Failure of employees to abide by the requirements of the ACCO Brands Code of Conduct can result in corrective action up to and including termination of employment.

 Each factory's performance in relevant audit categories is reported to the compliance team, which works with the sourcing departments and suppliers to implement any CAPs and, together with the sourcing departments, monitors the implementation and effectiveness of the CAPs.
 ACCO Brands maintains a supplier audit database that stores information on the results of supplier audits and any CAPs.

-ACCO Brands has a hotline and confidential web form for employees, suppliers and other interested parties to report violations of its policies, including the provisions of the Supplier Code of Conduct that address slavery and human trafficking.
+ACCO Brands has a hotline and confidential web form for employees, suppliers, and other interested parties to report violations of its policies, including the provisions of the Supplier Workplace and Security Code of Conduct that address slavery and human trafficking.
 Contact information for these mechanisms is on our website.

 ACCO Brands provides training to relevant employees and management on a local level who have direct responsibility for supply chain management.
-Our training includes, but is not limited to, training regarding slavery and human trafficking and mitigating the risk of the supply chain being impacted by the same.
+Our training includes, but is not limited to, training regarding our Code of Conduct and the Supplier Workplace and Security Code of Conduct, slavery and human trafficking and mitigating the risk of the supply chain being impacted by the same.
 ACCO Brands also provides periodic training updates and refresher training to these personnel.
-In 2017, relevant Esselte employees were trained on these issues.
-We periodically provide supplier training on slavery and human trafficking.
-In September 2018, ACCO Brands will host another Supplier Compliance Training Summit in Asia.
-This follows on a similar summit that we held in 2016.